atanava/task-api-assignment/README.md

 ### How To Run

-* Build and package with Apache Maven or use already prepared task-api.war from the root directory of the project.
+* Build and package with Apache Maven or use already prepared task-api.war from the root directory of the project
-  By-default application runs using embedded HSQLDB.
+  By-default application runs using embedded HSQLDB
   If you want to run it with Postgres then you need to change "spring.profiles.default" parameter in web.xml from "hsqldb" to "postgres"
 * Deploy to Apache Tomcat (app tested with 9.0.41 version)
+* Run
+* Test with Task_API.postman_collection.json from the root directory of the project